Cumin | Black Cumin

 Black Cumin - [Kala Jeera, Shahi Jeera (India); Zireh Kuhi (Persia); Siyoh Dona (Tajiki), Bunium persicum alt?
 B. bulbocastanum]

-leaves can be used as is parsley and the roots cooked, said to taste like sweet chestnuts, but
+parsley, and the roots cooked, said to taste like sweet chestnuts, but

 only the fruits are available in North America.
 Caution:

 This spice is not to be confused with Nigella, often also called

 "Black Cumin".
 This is not an English translation error, nigella is

 actually called "black cumin" in Bengal, where many of the early Indian

 immigrants came from (most of Bengal is now Bangladesh).
 Visually, they

 are easy to tell apart - nigella seeds are tiny and teardrop shaped, not